-- Make sure you have sleeping bags, air mattresses, or extra blankets and sheets.
+- Have sleeping bags, air mattresses, or extra blankets and sheets.

-- Water purifying supplies such as iodine tablets, a steri pen or water filtration system can be bought from REI or a camping supply store.
+- Water purification supplies such as iodine tablets, a steri pen or water filtration system can be purchased from REI or a camping supply store.

-- Make sure you have everyone’s medications and refill information along with any special medical needs a family member may have.
+- Create a list of everyone’s medications and make photo copies of prescriptions if you need to refill one.
+Keep a list of any special medical needs a family member may have.

-- Buy disposable cleaning wipes baby wipes) for the entire family.
-It may be awhile until that next shower occurs.
+- Buy disposable cleaning wipes (baby wipes) for the entire family.
+It may be a few days until that next shower happens.

 - Buy extra toiletries and personal hygiene items you may need.

-- Prepare an emergency kit for your car that includes flares, booster cables, maps (cell service may be out), tools, a first aid kit, and a fire extinguisher.
+- Prepare an emergency kit for your car including flares, booster cables, maps (cell service may be out), tools, a first aid kit and a fire extinguisher.